this-is-emma/CyberSec-Beginner-Handbook/docs/README.md

 # **Welcome**

-Welcome to a A journey into CyberSec 🚗 🧳: the Cybersecurity Starter's Treasure Trove!
+Welcome to a CyberSecurity Beginner Handbook 📒: the Cybersecurity Starter's Treasure Trove!

 Dive into a curated collection of knowledge, gleaned from learning platforms, CTF challenges, and personal exploration.